Multimodal Function Vectors for Visual Relations: Method

 Note that the backbone model \( f \) remains completely frozen during this fine-tuning procedure; only the function vector is updated.

-The fine-tuning procedure is conducted on a dedicated training set of 1000 zero-shot examples in the synthetic dataset or the 101 training images in the real image dataset, respectively, as described in Section~\ref{data}.
+The fine-tuning procedure is conducted on a dedicated training set of 1000 zero-shot examples in the synthetic dataset or the 2,113 training images in the real image dataset, respectively.
 Each example consists of a single query image and a query object name, without any in-context demonstrations.
-During training, the relation-specific function vector is injected into the hidden representation at a selected layer \( \ell \) (layer 19 for synthetic dataset, and layer 8 for real-image GQA dataset), specifically at the final token position, and is optimized to increase the model’s probability of generating the correct lable of object that couples with the query object to instantiate a specific relation.
-The fine-tuning process is initialized with the extracted relation-specific function vector from the causal mediation analysis, and proceeds for 20 epochs using the Adam optimizer with a learning rate of 0.001 and a cosine annealing learning rate schedule.
+During training, the relation-specific function vector \( \mathbf{v}_t \) is injected into the last-token hidden state at a selected layer \( \ell \) (layer 19 for synthetic dataset, and layer 8 for real-image GQA dataset), and is optimized to increase the model’s probability of generating the correct paired object label that instantiates the target relation.
+Fine-tuning is initialized from the vector extracted via causal mediation analysis and run for 10 epochs using Adam (learning rate \(0.003\)) with a cosine annealing schedule.

-We evaluate generalization performance separately on the held-out test sets of the two datasets.
-The synthetic test set includes 1,000 zero-shot examples, while the GQA test set corresponds to the designated split described above.
-In both cases, the test data are entirely disjoint from the extraction and training sets.
+We evaluate generalization on the held-out test splits of both datasets: 1,000 zero-shot examples for the synthetic dataset and the designated GQA split described above.
+In both cases, the test data share no overlap with the extraction or training sets.